JauniusPinelis/LearnGit/README.md

 # LearnGit

-This is updated Readme branch.
+This is finished updated Readme branch.